 Sabrina was born and raised in Melbourne, the only child of Polish parents who survived the Holocaust by running, hiding and being helped by good people.
 Sabrina completed a BA (English) at Monash University followed by a Dip Ed.
 Sabrina taught in the secondary, TAFE and Higher Education sectors before making a career change, completing a Graduate Diploma in Career Education and Development and working as the Senior Careers Educator at Deakin University.
-Sabrina gives her time to Go Girls and Courage to Care because its values align so closely to those she holds as vital to ensuring a civilised society.
+Sabrina gives her time to Courage to Care because its values align so closely to those she holds as vital to ensuring a civilised society.
 The work of Courage to Care gives her the opportunity to work with young people and apply her skills and experience to the important mission of spreading the lessons of the Holocaust and other genocides, as well as addressing serious issues that confront us all today.

 John was born and raised in Melbourne and enjoyed a diverse and successful career, including as a partner in a private/public accounting practice specialising in taxation and business advice.
 John was Managing Director and major shareholder of Australia’s largest worsted weaving and spinning group.
 He is a Past President of The Textile Council of Australia.
 He retired in 1991, continuing to give professional advice largely on a pro bono basis.
 John has been a member of B’nai B’rith since 1968.
 John and wife Rene both have parents that escaped Europe prior to the Holocaust, with grandparents that did not survive.
 John was drawn to Courage to Care and the benefits of its Upstander Program.